crasbe/ZombieBuild/README.md

 ## Compiling the ZombieVerter/BMS Code
 The setup script initially pulls the GitHub repositories of the ZombieVerter and Tesla Model 3 BMS projects.
 The code is located in the "code" subfolder, which is bind mounted to the "/app" folder in the Docker container.

-For compiling on a Windows host, the "compileZombie-VCU.bat" and "compileZombie-M3BMS.bat" can be used for the ZombieVerter and M3BMS project.
+For compiling on a Windows host, the "compileZombie-VCU.bat" and "compileZombie-M3BMS.bat" files can be used for the ZombieVerter and M3BMS project.
 For Linux/Unix/MacOSX, the "compileZombie-VCU.sh" and "compileZombie-M3BMS.bat" files should be used.

 The source code itself can be editied with your favourite IDE or editor.
 The source control is done with git inside of the respective directories in the "code" subfolder.